homeday-de/homeday-blocks/src/services/README.md

 # Services
 Homeday Blocks contains a number of services that we found ourself needing across projects.
 Some of them are used by Homeday Blocks components, others are here to be consumed in projects directly.

+Index:
+- [Breakpoints service](https://github.com/homeday-de/homeday-blocks/tree/develop/src/services#breakpoints) - Provides a wrapper component for conditional rendering based on viewport size

 ## Breakpoints
 Exposes a wrapper component that helps with conditional rendering based on viewport size.
 Relies on the [onResize](#on-resize) service.